The Discrete Gaussian model, I. Renormalisation group flow at high temperature: Smoothing of discrete to continuous model

 and the term in the exponential can be simplified as

 and the term in the argument of $Z_0$ can be written as

 yielding \eqref{e:reformulation}. \end{proof}

 To conclude this section, we briefly discuss the role of $U_0$ and $\tilde C(s,m^2)$ introduced in \eqref{eq:Z_0_definition}-\eqref{e:tildeC}.
 Compared to $\tilde U$ the potential $U_0$ includes an additional Dirichlet energy term $(\varphi,-\Delta \varphi)=(\nabla\varphi,\nabla\varphi)$ with prefactor $s_0$.
-This parameter $s_0$ is essentially arbitrary for the moment and is compensated by the $s$-dependence of $\tilde C(s,m^2)$ on the right-hand side of \eqref{e:reformulation} when $s=s_0$ as in the assumption of the last lemma.
+This parameter $s_0$ is essentially arbitrary for the moment and can be chosen independently of $s$ for most part of our analysis.
+However, it can be compensated by the $s$-dependence of $\tilde C(s,m^2)$ on the right-hand side of \eqref{e:reformulation} by enforcing the restriction $s=s_0$ as in the assumption of the last lemma.
 Thus the parameter $s=s_0$ corresponds to a division of the Gaussian free field into a part that serves as reference measure, i.e., the Gaussian measure with covariance $\tilde C(s,m^2)$, and a part that is interpreted as a perturbation of it.
 A careful choice of this division will be made at the end of the analysis.
-This choice will be such that the covariance $\tilde C(s,m^2)$ is that of a limiting Gaussian field that approximates the Discrete Gaussian model on large scales and that converges to the multiple of the Gaussian free field in Theorem~\ref{thm:highbeta}.
+This choice will be such that

+as $N\rightarrow \infty$ and the covariance $\tilde C(s,m^2)$ is that of a limiting Gaussian field that approximates the Discrete Gaussian model on large scales and that converges to the multiple of the Gaussian free field in Theorem~\ref{thm:highbeta}.
 Namely, if $f\in C^\infty(\T^2)$ and $f_N$ is as in the statement of Theorem~\ref{thm:highbeta}, then